karlcswanson/micboard/docs/qlxd.md

 I am guessing a buffer fills with sample data when the mac is unplugged.
 The unit locks up and stops sending ACN data to WWB.
 Maybe there is a misconfigured Keep-Alive or timeout parameter for the TCP/AMX socket.
 A bug report was filed with Shure in September of 2018.
 They were able to reproduce the issue, but have not issued a fix.

 ## Can I still use Micboard with QLXD?
 Using the [Shure Update Utility](https://www.shure.com/en-US/products/software/shure_update_utility), many QLXD devices can be rolled back to `2.1.5`.
-Devices using newer bands may not be able to support `2.1.5 `.
+Devices using newer bands may not be able to be rolled back to `2.1.5 `.